RaphaelWright/kenteandbobsBackend/backend/PAYMENT_COLLECTIONS_QUICKSTART.md

 # Payment Collections - Quick Reference

-## Yes, Paystack Payments Are Now Recorded with Payment Collections! ✅

-As of the latest update, all Paystack payments create proper payment collections in Medusa.
+## Payment Collections Status: Not Implemented ⚠️

+**Your Paystack payments currently use order metadata (not payment collections).**

+This is a **fully functional approach** that works perfectly for your use case.
+Payment collections can be added in the future if needed, but are not required.

+See `PAYMENT_COLLECTIONS_STATUS.md` for details.

 ---